Do Selective Builds for Monorepos

 as the default included glob for that service.

-The build glob config is set under the x-coherence.build_config
+, the build glob configuration is set under the x-coherence.build_config

 key for each service: